C-you-know/Action-Based-LLM-Testing-Harness/ReadME.md

 3.  **Use Your Test**:
     *   Import your new test class in `verify-auto.py` (or other execution scripts) and add it to the `test_cases` list.

-By following these patterns, you can seamlessly integrate new functionalities and broaden the evaluation scope of the KnitSpace harness.
+By following these patterns, you can seamlessly integrate new functionalities and broaden the evaluation scope of the Knit_Space_LLM_Ranker harness.